 A review of the CEMP will be undertaken at least annually by the Alliance, in accordance with the resource consent and designation conditions for the Project.
 The review will be organised by the Environmental Manager and the Project team will be informed of any changes to the CEMP through the regular Project communications processes.
-The review will take into consideration:
+The review will include but is not necessarily limited totake into consideration:

-- Compliance with the designation and resource consent conditions, the CEMP, management plans. - Any significant changes to construction activities or methods that require the description of construction activities to be updated and/or any unanticipated more than minor adverse effects resulting from the Project. - Key changes to roles and responsibilities within the Project team. - Results of inspections, monitoring and reporting procedures associated with the management of adverse effects during construction. - Relevant comments or recommendations from TRC or NPDC regarding the CEMP and/or management plans. - Unresolved complaints and any response to complaints and remedial action taken to address the complaint.
+- Reviewing Ccompliance with the designation and resource consent conditions, the CEMP, management plans. - Reviewing Aany significant changes to construction activities or methods that require the description of construction activities to be updated and/or any unanticipated more than minor adverse effects resulting from the construction worksProject. - AnyKey-changes to roles and responsibilities within the Project team. - Reviewing the results of inspections, monitoring and reporting procedures associated with the management of adverse effects during construction. - Reviewing any responses to elevant comments or recommendations from TRC or NPDC regarding the CEMP and/or management plans and from the Kaitiaki Forum Group or the Ecological Peer Review Panel regarding the ELMP. - Reviewing any uUnresolved complaints and any response to complaints and remedial action taken to address the complaint.

 The outcomes of any review will be provided to TRC and NPDC.
+A copy of the review shall also be provided to the KFG and the Operations Manager of DOC New Plymouth District Office.